 1. Do you identify as a man?

 2. Are you 18 years of age or older?

 3. Are you pissed off, stressed out, burned out or just down in the dumps?

 If you can answer 'YES' to all of them, you're in!
 Obviously, given the adult (not THAT kind of adult) nature of the topics that may arise during these meetings, we can't allow anyone under 18 to attend.
 The only other exception is anyone classified as a 'Vunerable Adult'; in other words someone who is or may be for any reason unable to take care of himself, or unable to protect him or herself against significant harm or exploitation.
 These would require specific care.
 What we offer, fundamentally, is peer support.
 People helping people in a non-clinical environment.

 We will neither pressure nor expect you to donate anything.
-We just like to be transparent!

 Nah.
 Just come along.

 Well the meetings themselves aren't - you're reading about them on a public website after all and we want people to know about them - but the conversations that take place within them most certainly are...or at least as much they can be.

 We have a mantra for the meetings which goes like this

 "What we say here, what we see here and what we hear here....stays here!"